 Plastic packaging

-Sort plastic packaging waste in the property’s energy waste bin or at a Rinki eco-point.
+Sort plastic packaging waste in the property’s waste container or at a Rinki ecopoint.

 Unsuitable materials